-I used to think stews would be complicated to make and involve a lot of effort, but actually they are one of the simplest dishes.
-You do about 15 minutes of active cooking to assemble the stew, then bung it in the oven for a few hours where it turns into something glorious!
+I used to think casseroles would be complicated to make and involve a lot of effort, but actually they are one of the simplest dishes.
+You do about 15 minutes of active cooking to assemble the casserole, then bung it in the oven for a few hours where it turns into something glorious!

-So How Do I Make This Stew Dairy Free?
+So How Do I Make This Casserole Dairy Free?

 A very simple switch, simply skip the addition of the butter with the meat and use an extra tablespoon of olive oil instead.